beamX/control-node/README.md

 :observer.start()
 ```

+### Can control node be used to deploy non Elixir/Erlang project?

+Yes.

+`TODO` example

 ## Under the hood

 <img src="./assets/how_it_works.png" alt="How it works" width="700"/>

 - Upon starting, `control_node` will try to connect to EMPD process for each
   specified host and gather info regarding running services on each host
 - In case a service managed by control is already running on a given node
-  control node will retrieve the current running version and start monitoring the release
+  control node will retrieve the current running version and start monitoring
+  the release
 - In case no service is found running on a given host, `control_node` will
   establish a connection to the host and wait for a deployment command to be
   issued